Admission Nurse: Essential Questions to Ask During the Hospice Admission Visit

 By gathering and analyzing this information, you can detect cognitive decline and support the eligibility for hospice care.
 You can also use this information to provide and coordinate appropriate interventions to manage the patient’s symptoms and behaviors.

-This question is important for understanding the patient's overall health status and supporting the eligibility for hospice care.
+This question is vital for understanding the patient’s overall health status and supporting the eligibility for hospice care.
 You can ask the patient, the family, or the caregiver to report any additional medical conditions the patient may have that affect their health.
 You can use specific examples to elicit more information, such as:

-“Can you tell me more about how the patient's , heart disease, or kidney disease has changed?
+“Can you tell me more about how the patient’s diabetes, heart disease, or kidney disease has changed?
 How often must they check their blood sugar, blood pressure, or urine output?
 How do these conditions affect their pain, appetite, or mood?”

 You can also use your records and sources to verify the patient’s comorbid conditions.
 You can use tools like the Cumulative Illness Rating Scale (CIRS) to measure the patient’s comorbidity and mortality.
 You can also review the patient’s laboratory results, imaging studies, or consultations to look for evidence of organ failure or complications.